Oil Paint

 How to Work with Opacity or Semi-opacity?

 Use a black magic marker to find out the opacity of your paint in any medium.
-Draw a line on the paper or canvas with a black Sharpie, paint over the line, then you can tell the opacity of the paint.
-You can check the tube to see if it is opaque; however, different manufacturers vary even if it is the same pigment.
+Draw a line on the paper or canvas with a black Sharpie, then paint over it; you can tell the paint's opacity.
+You can check the tube to see if it is opaque; however, different manufacturers may vary, even when using the same pigment.

 Transparent or Semi-transparent